Ball Grid Array (BGA) Underfill Services

 Solutions for Reworking BGA Underfill and Testing Circuit Board Assemblies

-Using X-Ray Testing to Detect Defects in Your BGA Underfill
+Using Cross Section and Extreme Magnification Testing to Detect Defects in Your BGA Underfill

-Factors including inappropriate equipment, operator error, improper PCB assembly preparing, heat damage and poor profile development can all affect the quality of a BGA underfill.
-We provide X-ray diffraction testing for BGA circuits and other devices to detect flaws that are not visible on the surface and to determine the overall quality of your circuit board assembly.
+Factors including inappropriate equipment, operator error, improper PCB assembly preparing, heat damage, and poor profile development can all affect the quality of a BGA underfill.
+We provide complete diagnostic testing for BGA circuits and other devices to detect flaws that are not visible on the surface and to determine the overall quality of your circuit board assembly.
 Common defects or quality issues can include:

 - Excessive voids in solder balls